 Gold Coast 2018 Commonwealth Games

-The Gold Coast 2018 Commonwealth Games (GC2018) is on from 4 to 15 April 2018.
-As one of the biggest events in global sport, the Games provides an opportunity to enhance international awareness of Queensland and Australia as a great holiday destination.
+The Gold Coast 2018 Commonwealth Games (GC2018) ran from 4 to 15 April 2018.
+As one of the biggest events in global sport, the Games provided an opportunity to enhance international awareness of Queensland and Australia as a great holiday destination.

-The GC2018 will be the biggest sporting and cultural event in Australia this decade.
-More than 6,600 athletes and team officials from 70 Commonwealth nations and territories will share in the excitement of the Games, which are expected to attract a worldwide TV audience of more than 1.5 billion people and bring more than 100,000 visitors to the Gold Coast.
+The GC2018 was the biggest sporting and cultural event in Australia of the decade.
+More than 6,600 athletes and team officials from 70 Commonwealth nations and territories shared in the excitement of the Games, which attracted a worldwide TV audience of more than 1.5 billion people and brought more than 100,000 visitors to the Gold Coast.

 Queen's Baton Relay

-The GC2018 Queen’s Baton Relay is the longest and most accessible in history, travelling through all Commonwealth nations and territories for 388 days before it arrives in Australia for a further 100 days.
-When the Queen’s Baton arrives at the Opening Ceremony on 4 April 2018, Her Majesty’s message will be removed from the Baton and read aloud to declare the Games open.
-Find out more at GC2018.com/qbr or follow the journey on the QBR interactive map or #QBR2018 social feed.
+The GC2018 Queen’s Baton Relay was the longest and most accessible in history, travelling through all Commonwealth nations and territories for 388 days before arriving in Australia for a further 100 days.
+When the Queen’s Baton arrived at the Opening Ceremony on 4 April 2018, Her Majesty’s message was removed from the Baton and read aloud to declare the Games open.